v-rajagt/IntuneDocs/intune/configuration/administrative-templates-update-office.md

 # Use Update Channel and Target Version settings to update Office 365 with Microsoft Intune Administrative Templates

 In Intune, you can use [Windows 10 templates to configure group policy settings](administrative-templates-windows.md).
 This article shows you how to update Office 365 using an administrative template in Intune.
 It also gives guidance on confirming your policies apply successfully.
-This information also help when troubleshooting.
+This information also helps when troubleshooting.

 In this scenario, you create an administrative template in Intune that updates Office 365 on your devices.